WISPR passive acoustic sensor

 Guidance for installation and operation of a WISPR passive acoustic recorder

 WISPR stands for Wideband Intelligent Signal Processor and Recorder.
-It is commercially available from Embedded Ocean Systems.
+It is commercially available from Embedded Ocean Systems and has been implemented in a variety of glider types (Seaglider, Slocum, and Oceanscout).

 WISPR operation